hphuongdhsp/ml-blog/_posts/2022-08-02-segmentation-model-part1.md

 title: Segmentation Model-Part I - Training deep learning segmentation models in Tensorflow
 ---

-In this part we will cover how to train a segmentation model by using the tensorflow platform
+In this post, we will cover how to train a segmentation model by using the TensorFlow platform

 ## 1. Problem Description and Dataset

-We want cover a nail semantic segmentation problem.
-For each image we want to detect the segmentation of the mail in the image.
+We want to cover a nail semantic segmentation problem.
+For each image, we want to detect the segmentation of the nail in the image.

 |                                                     Images                                                     |                                                     Masks                                                      |